Frequently Asked Questions

 With Walks Around Britain being broadcast on 20 TV channels in the UK, it isn't possible for us to keep up-to-date times of all the showings here on our website... but on this page there's a list of all those 19 channels with links to the TV listings/schedule pages of their website for you to check.

 Alternatively, type "Walks Around Britain" into the Electronic Programme Guide of your prefered TV supplier on your TV or set-top box.
 Or, use the online versions... for Freeview/YouView click here, for Sky click here, for Freesat click here and for Virgin Media click here.

-All our programmes are available to buy, rent or stream in HD on either Amazon Prime Instant Video or YouTube, which can be watched on a big screen using many modern TVs, Blu-Ray players or streaming devices.
+All our programmes are available to buy, rent or stream in HD on Amazon's Prime Video, and several are available for free on YouTube, which can be watched on a big screen using many modern TVs, Blu-Ray players or streaming devices.

 An up-to-date list of all the channels showing Walks Around Britain is on this page, along with links to the TV listings/schedule pages of their website for you to check when we will be next on.

 Yes - it is already!
-You can order our first DVD here, which is a selection of Andrew White's favourite 10 walks from series one and two of our television series.
+You can order our first DVD here, which is a selection of Andrew White's favourite 10 walks from seasons one and two of our television series.

 It has always been our intention to have Walks Around Britain both online, on television and on a series of DVDs.
 Our later DVDs will focus on a specific area of the country - for example, the Peak District - and may contain longer versions of walks and/or exclusive walks which won't be shown on television.
 As Walks Around Britain is filmed in HD, we are looking into releasing titles on Blu-ray too.